knthompson26/findmedep/README.md

 **Research Question 1:** How do prominent individual-level risk factors for depression contribute to concurrent and longitudinal symptom occurrence?

 1. FINDME_missingE_dep_EREML.Rmd.
 Mixed linear models were conducted on 81 variables on three depression outcomes (W1A, W1B, W4).
-First, This is done as estimating one random effect for "environmental" data and one random effect for genetic data.
+First, This is done by estimating one random effect for "environmental" data and one random effect for genetic data.
 Second, we estimate specific random effects for each domain.

 ***

 **Research Question 2:** To what extent does the wider environment add to the explanation of depression symptoms?

 1. FINDME_missingE_dep_RQ2.Rmd.
-All CLPM and RI-CLPM run separately for mother and teacher report.
-Constraint testing for CLPM and RI-CLPM, separated by inattention, hyperactivity, and total ADHD models.
+Mixed linear models were conducted on 162 variables on three depression outcomes (W1A, W1B, W4).
+This is done by estimating a random effect for each system: biological/genetic systems, psychological systems, social environment, the built environment, and the natural environment.

 ***

 **Sensitivity analyses**

 1. FINDME_missingE_dep_EREML.Rmd.
-Using multiple group RI-CLPM to assess measurement invariance in 4 steps.
-Step 1: the configural model, Step 2: weak factorial invariance, Step 3: strong factorial invariance, Step 4: the latent measurement model RI-CLPM.
+First, we calculated the heritability of all environmental factors and removed the top ten most heritable items from the environmental component, and reclaculated the G + E + G * E model.
+2. FINDME_missingE_dep_EREML.Rmd.
+Second, we removed all health-related variables from the environmental component to assess if mental or physical health factors were driving the variance explained, and recalucated the G + E + G * E model.

 ***